ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-foundation/gitops.md

 ### CI/CD integration

 For the full end-to-end build and delivery process, both the CI and CD pipelines are required.
 For this to work, a Git repo is used to convey the configuration values.
-Within the <Globals name="env" />, we have used certain naming conventions to streamline and simplify the untegration between the various components.
+Within the <Globals name="env" />, we have used certain naming conventions to streamline and simplify the integration between the various components.

 ![Argo CD config](images/CI_CD-pipelines.png)